-- 1. There to be 5 questions in each paper.
-All questions are compulsory Candidate has to answer all questions in the main answer book only - 2.
-Q.No. will have 20 very short answer type Questions(not more than 20 words) of half marks each covering entire syllabus. - 3.
+- 1. There will be 5 questions in each paper.
+All questions are compulsory.
+Candidate has to answer all questions in the main answer book only - 2.
+Q.No. will have 20 very short answer type Questions (not more than 20 words) of half marks each covering entire syllabus. - 3.
 Each paper is divided into four units.
 There will be one question from each unit.
-These Q. No. 2 to 5 will have internal choice.
+These O. No. 2 to 5 will have internal choice.

 Dy.
-Registrar

-(Academic)

-University of Reliastion
+Registrar (Academic) University of Rajasthan

-Little 18